mammadyahyayev/nodets-oauth2/readme.md

 Resource servers keeps the resources such as users, posts.

-- [ ] Keep a list of users and their information in json files.
+- [X] Keep a list of users and their information in json files.
-- [ ] Keep a list of posts that published by users in json files.
+- [X] Keep a list of posts that published by users in json files.
-- [ ] Provide REST API to fetch users and post information.
+- [ ] Provide REST API to fetch users information.
+- [ ] Provide REST API to fetch posts information.
 - [ ] Show connected clients (apps) to users permissions to end users. e.g. caspian app uses your firstname and lastname...

 ## Authentication Server